List of Hollyoaks characters introduced in 2013: Jason Roscoe

 Jason Roscoe, played by Alfie Browne-Sykes, debuted on-screen during the episode airing on 23 May 2013.
 Jason is a sweet and caring character who always tries to do what is right.
 Upon his arrival, Jason instantly fell head over heels for Holly Cunningham (Amanda Clapham) but much to Jason's disappointment Holly didn't return his feelings.
 Over the next few months Jason tried to win Holly's heart by pretending to be her fake boyfriend so she could hang out with Callum Kane (Laurie Duncan).

+Jason was featured in a body dysmorphia storyline and begins taking steroids.
+Jason begins fixating on his appearance and has a distorted view of his body.
+In conjunction with the storyline, Browne-Sykes decided to support a Sunday Mirror backed campaign to raise awareness of mental health issues.
+He told Olivia Buxton from the publication that "there is still a stigma surrounding mental health issues [...] many people don't realise that fears and anxiety about body image happen to men too."

 On 19 November 2013, Clapham took over the role of Holly and soon enough Jason and Holly got together with the help of Jason's twin brother, Robbie Roscoe's (Charlie Wernham) help.
 On Christmas Day 2013 Jason and Holly decided to take their relationship further by sleeping together for the first time on Holly's 16th birthday.
 Things became awkward between the couple after they realised that they put too much pressure on each other to lose their virginities.
 Holly came to watch Jason during his football match and the two went back to the Roscoe house and slept together again.
 In January 2014, Jason broke into Patrick Blake's (Jeremy Sheffield) flat to retrieve Holly's phone for her resulting in him being arrested for beating up Patrick's girlfriend Maxine Minniver (Nikki Sanderson).
 Jason got let off with no charges but Holly's mother Cindy Cunningham (Stephanie Waring) and his mother Sandy Roscoe (Gillian Taylforth) banned them from seeing each other, convinced they were both bad influences on each other.